dafzor/bnetlauncher/README.md

   keypress to it so it will launch the game.
 Not letting the Battle.net client gain focus will break the functionality.
 * Destiny 2 will not have Steam Overlay or any associate features when using bnetlauncher.
 This is intended by Bungie and cannot be fixed.
 Steam Input users can and should use https://alia5.github.io/GloSC/ to work around it.
+* Slow computers might take too long causing to bnetlauncher to think something went wrong, see aditional options on how to use --timeout to fix it.
 * Enabling multiple instances of battle.net client in it's options might break bnetlauncher functionality.
 * Users of MSI Afterburner, Fraps and other overlay software might experience crashes do to incompatibility with their own overlay and steam's, to solve the issue disable the 3rd party application overlay.